faster-cpython/benchmarking-public/results/bm-20230806-3.13.0a0-9016d52/bm-20230806-linux-x86_64-brandtbucher-uops_enabled-3.13.0a0-9016d52-vs-base.md

 | Geometric mean           | (ref)                                                                 | 1.05x slower                                                        |

 Benchmark hidden because not significant (7): unpickle, xml_etree_parse, deepcopy_reduce, bench_mp_pool, unpickle_list, generators, async_tree_cpu_io_mixed

+# HPT report

+- Reliability score: 100.00% likely to be slow
+- 90% likely to have a slowdown of 1.03x
+- 95% likely to have a slowdown of 1.03x
+- 99% likely to have a slowdown of 1.02x